Yang’s 2020 campaign reports raising $10M in third quarter

 Yet he consistently polls in the low single digits, and there is no evidence yet that he is poised to break through.
 In a late September poll released by Monmouth University on Wednesday, 2% of Democratic registered voters said they support Yang for the Democratic nomination.

-Still, his amount is in line with the $11.6 million California Sen. Kamala Harris raised after keeping up an aggressive fundraising schedule over the summer.
+Still, his amount is in line with the $11.6 million Harris raised after keeping up an aggressive fundraising schedule over the summer.
 He was well behind Vermont Sen. Bernie Sanders, who took in $25.3 million, and South Bend, Indiana, Mayor Pete Buttigieg, who raised $19.1 million.

 The two polling leaders, former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren, have not announced their third-quarter results.